texanmason/texanmason.github.io/vitae.md

 * June 27, 2017 - installed as Steward.
 * November 7, 2017 - installed as Right Illustrious Deputy Master (by dispensation).
 * June 26, 2018 - installed as Thrice Illustrious Master.
-* April 30, 2019 - recieved Parry Grading Gold Award with 999/1000 score in ritual proficiency.
+* April 30, 2019 - received Parry Grading Gold Award with 999/1000 score in ritual proficiency.
+* June 22, 2019 - introduced into the mysteries of the degree of Super Excellent Master.
 * July 2, 2019 - installed as Chaplain

 ##### Order of the Silver Trowel in Texas